typicalbot/typicalbot/.github/CONTRIBUTING.md

 ### CHANGELOG

-All changes must be tracked in the [CHANGELOG](https://github.com/typicalbot/typicalbot/blob/master/CHANGELOG.md).
 Use [Keepachangelog.org](https://keepachangelog.com/en/1.0.0/) as a guide for adding changes to the CHANGELOG.

 ### Git Commit Messages